HeimdallMidgard/ESP-32-BLE-Scanner/README.md

 ### Features
 - Web UI to set everything up
-- MQTT Client
+- MQTT Client to report state to Home Assistant
 - BLE Beacon Scanner for 3 different devices (more to come in the future)
-- works flawless with android Home Assistant App
+- Works fine with Android Home Assistant App
 - Easy Integration into Home Assistant
 - Raw distance calculation